Timeline of the 2019–2020 Hong Kong protests (June 2020): International responses

 In Vancouver, Canada, numerous Canadians wearing black shirts raised yellow umbrellas and held high 'HK' signs in a peaceful rally in support of Hong Kong protests.
 In Berlin, Germany, peaceful protesters brought flowers and a coffin draped with a black HK flag, signifying that freedom and autonomy of Hong Kong had died.
 They also raised a banner which stated 'Germany stands with Hong Kong'.
-In Halifax, Canda, protesters raised banners and signs showing 'Stand with Hong Kong' to voice out support for the movement.
+In Halifax, Canada, protesters raised banners and signs showing 'Stand with Hong Kong' to voice out support for the movement.

 In May, US House of Representatives' Republicans formed the 'China Task Force' which analyses and collects data and information from China that poses as a threat towards the US, from aspects such as national security, economy, technology, competitiveness and awareness.
 They also proposed a law to sanction and punish technology theft targeting the US.
 This week, in response to the escalating tension with China, US legislators proposed the "Creating Helpful Incentives to Produce Semiconductors (CHIPS) for America Act" that hope to fund more technology research and development and wane the Chinese dependency.

 European Union parliament called for a "joint motion for a resolution" to defend Hong Kong's autonomy and freedom.
 There are 24 points on this motion ranging from demanding that "international community must work together closely to put pressure on Beijing to ensure that its actions are in line with the country's international commitments under the 1984 Sino-British Declaration" to the "commemoration of the Tiananmen massacre not only in Hong Kong, but also in the whole territory of the PRC".